 Clindamycin is nearly completely absorbed orally.
 However, it has a relatively short half-life, requiring dosing every 6 hours.
-It can be given to both children and adults intravenously if there is a contraindication to oral medication use.
+It can be given intravenously to both children and adults if there is a contraindication to oral medication use.
 Finally, clindamycin has topical preparations, most commonly used for the treatment of pelvic or vaginal infections.

 Trimethoprim/sulfamethoxazole has available formulations on the market in both oral and intravenous forms; however, due to its indications, it is nearly universally encountered in its oral formulation.
 Additionally, it has excellent absorption via the enteric system and gets excreted in its active form in the urine.
 Trimethoprim, however, is more widely distributed throughout the body and is more readily excreted into the urine, causing variable concentrations of each component over time throughout the body.

-Linezolid has near 100% absorption orally and may be given either orally or intravenously, depending on the clinical setting.
+Linezolid has nearly 100% absorption orally and may be given orally or intravenously, depending on the clinical setting.
 Additionally, the drug may be taken with or without food and has a half-life allowing for twice-daily dosing.
 It also appears to have widespread penetration into tissue throughout the body and can be used for infections of multiple different sites.